Want to learn how to schedule an email in Outlook?

 Scheduling individual emails can help you easily plan your outgoing emails.

-But what if you want to delay all your outgoing emails?
+But what if you always want to send out delayed emails?

 You may have a habit of noticing errors in your message after you press the send button (and then sending an apology-and-correction email), or you may have previously sent an email you regretted afterward.

-Adding a delayed delivery option to all your emails can help you avoid the embarrassment of sending a message with mistakes, or gives you time to edit an email you made the mistake of sending.
+Adding a delayed delivery option to all your emails can help you increase delivery time and avoid the embarrassment of sending a message with mistakes to a recipient’s inbox.
+Additionally, it gives you time to edit an e mail message you made the mistake of sending.

-In this section, let’s take a look at how to delay sending all outgoing emails:
+Let’s take a look at how to set up Outlook delay delivery for all outgoing emails:

 Open Outlook and click on the File tab.

-In the Info section, click Manage Rules & Alerts, which is next to the Rules and Alerts heading.
+In the Info section of the File tab, click Manage Rules & Alerts, which is next to the Rules and Alerts heading.

 In the dialog box that appears, select the Email Rules tab and then click on New Rule.